What To Pack For Your Mississippi River Cruise

-Congratulations!
-You've planned to embark on an exciting River Cruise with American Cruise Lines.
+Congratulations, you've planned to embark on an exciting river cruise with American Cruise Lines.
 The question is “What to wear?”
 The good news is that river cruising is much different than large ship cruising, with a more casual, laidback onboard atmosphere.
 There is no formal dress code, and you can do as much or as little as you choose.
 However, it is helpful to be prepared, and less is more.
+For cruise itineraries and dates, explore our Mississippi River cruises.

 Review The Cruise Itinerary

-You'll want to consider your day-to-day activities detailed on your cruise itinerary.
+Consider your day-to-day activities detailed on your cruise itinerary.
 Daily excursions could include a Great River Outdoor Adventure or a Cajun Pride Swamp Excursion, or be more leisurely like the Civil Rights Museum or Historic Vicksburg.
-Regardless of the specific attire, you may need for more active activities, you will definitely want to pack your best walking shoes to get you comfortably around all of the ports we visit.
+Regardless of the specific attire you may need for more active activities, you will definitely want to pack your best walking shoes to comfortably navigate all of the ports we visit.
+See the best time to cruise the Mississippi River for weather and crowd tips.

 Travel Light